Constitution

 Article 2 – Organization

-Pepperell Christian Fellowship shall be organized as an independent local church in accordance with the New Testament principles of the Holy Scriptures, the Bible.
+Pepperell Christian Fellowship (i.e., ‘the Church’) shall be organized as an independent local church in accordance with the principles of the Holy Scriptures of the Old and New Testaments of the Bible, as defined in our Statement of Faith.

 Article 3 – Purpose